ericmercer/verified-mon-flt-synthesis/artifact-evaluation/INSTALL.md

 ## Running SPLAT Synthesis

 Open the `SW.aadl` file and click anywhere in the file.
 Right click to get the context menu, select `BriefCASE`.
 Then select `Cyber Resiliency`.
 Then select `Synthesis Tools`.
 And finally select `Run SPLAT`.
 The console reports where the synthesized files are located and reports that `SPLAT completed successfully`.
+Some users have reported that the first time `SPLAT` runs it crashes with no console output, but runs as expected in the second attempt.

 Each synthesized component is placed in its own directory.
 The file with the `.cml` extension in the synthesized CakeML.
 For the filter example here, the file is named `SW_CASE_Filter_Thr.cml`.
 The other files are related to `seL4` integration and outside the scope of the paper and artifact evaluation.